5110A Synthesizer Driver & 5100A

 hot causes their lifetime to be shortened and in this case the SRD

 fails.
 When that happens the 10 outputs die and the whole

-5100

-Synthizer no longer works.
+5100 Synthesizer no longer works.

 side of A1A4 PCB

 The A1A4 Printed Circuit Board holds the Step Recovery Diode in

 the lower right (off white circle).

 One fix is to find a stud mount varactor diode and wire it in

 place of the SRD and leave the heater disconnected.

 Another possible fix is to use the circuit

-1 MHz crystal oscillator and using a
+1 MHz crystal oscillator and using a one transistor circuit

-the transistor is a PNP 2N2273 and in the newer PRC-77 it's an NPN
+is a PNP 2N2273 and in the newer PRC-77 it's an NPN

 2N918.
 A 10 pF capacitor (typo in the PRC-77 manual) feeds

 1k2 resistor and a 0.05 uF cap to ground.
 The collector is

 transformer coupled to the output with the top of the transformer